-Why a Callback Costs 5 Times the Cost of the Original Installation
+Why a Callback Costs 5 Times the Cost of an Original Installation

-- The cost of the original installation; in other words, the amount you originally bid for your crew to do the installation correctly minus your profit.
+- The cost of the original installation.
+This means the amount you originally bid for your crew to do the installation correctly, minus your profit.

 - The cost of demolition.
-When you have a callback on a masonry job, chances are good you will have to disassemble or demolish the damaged part of the masonry structure to prepare it for repair.
-This can be a time-consuming task, especially if materials that are applied by other contractors are involved, such as windows, electrical or plumbing pipes, landscaping and other types of siding.
-You may have to work around their schedules which can make it hard to schedule the repair efficiently.
+When you have a callback on a masonry job, chances are you will have to disassemble or demolish the damaged part of the masonry structure to prepare to repair it.
+This can be a time-consuming task, especially if materials that have been applied by other contractors are involved, such as windows, electrical or plumbing pipes, landscaping and other types of siding.
+You may have to work around those contractors’ schedules, which can make it hard to schedule the repair efficiently.

-- The cost of lost business because your crew is doing the demolition instead of working on a paying job.
-With today’s labor shortage, your crew is probably spread pretty thin.
-If you have to give up a new job because your crew is tied up on a repair on an older job, that costs you double – once for the cost of the labor on the repair, and again for the money you didn’t get because you couldn’t do the new job.
+- The cost of lost business.
+Your crew is doing the demolition, instead of working on a paying job.
+With today’s labor shortage, your crew is probably already spread thinly.
+If you have to give up a new job because your crew is tied up on the repair of an older job, that costs you twice – once for the cost of the labor on the repair, and again for the money you lost because you couldn’t do the new job.

-- The cost of lost business because your crew is doing the repair instead of working on a paying job.
-Same doubling of labor cost as in number 3 if you have to pass up a new job to repair an old job.
+- The cost of lost business.
+Your crew is doing the repair instead of working on a paying job.
+This is the same doubling of labor cost as in No. 3, if you have to pass up a new job to repair an old job.

-There’s one more cost that’s hard to put a dollar value on but one that can put you out of business – the cost of a bad reputation.
+There’s one more cost that’s hard to assign a dollar value to, but could put you out of business: the cost of a bad reputation.
 Lots of callbacks can permanently damage your reputation, while eliminating them can improve it.

-You can see that a callback has multiple costs that not only eat up your profit but will almost always cost more, sometimes a lot more, than the initial installation.
+You can see that a callback has multiple costs that will not only eat up your profit, but also cost more – sometimes a lot more – than the initial installation.
 So how can you minimize your callbacks?

 - Don’t short cut on materials.
-Even small items, like fasteners or brick ties, should be very high quality.
-Saving a few bucks in the short run could cost way more than the money saved if it results in callbacks.
+Even small items, like fasteners or brick ties, should be high in quality.
+Saving a few bucks in the short run could cost far more than the money saved if a callback results.

 - When the tricky parts of a job are being constructed, spend the extra management time to ensure the work will function and appear as planned.

-Most call backs are because of either poor design or poor labor and materials management during installation.
-While you might be able to get the architect to improve a poor design, you usually only have some control over the design.
-But you have lots of control over work and materials management.
-Spend a few extra dollars for quality materials, and a few extra hours on site management, and you’ll eliminate more callbacks, save yourself their 5X cost, and build a reputation as the go-to builder in your area.
+Most callbacks are due to either poor design or poor labor and materials management during installation.
+While you may be able to convince an architect to improve a poor design, you usually have only limited control over the design.
+But you have considerable control over work and materials management.
+Spend a few extra dollars for quality materials, and a few extra hours toward site management.
+You’ll eliminate more callbacks, save yourself that 5-time cost, and build a reputation as the go-to builder in your area.